VanessaTsang888/ModernReactWithRedux2021/s12-understanding-hooks-in-react/134-react-hooks/notes-lect-134.md

 ### Primitive Hooks

-Within the hook system we have the primitive hooks which are ten functions included in React to give us more functionaly to function components.
+Within the hook system we have the primitive hooks which are ten functions included in React to give us more functionaly to functional components.
 They each serve a very specific purpose.

 Later will make use of some of these hooks to write our own custom hooks, e.g. useTranslate = useState + useEffect.
 So a custom hook reuse multiple primative hooks.